perseids-project/imgspect/LOG.md

 * When zooming in the center of the view should be the focus.
 Right now it's the upper-left corner.

 Mostly fixed.
 There are some issues... there is slight shifting at high zoom levels.
 I don't know what's causing it just yet.

+There are more important problems I need to work out.
+The first problem I should tackle is creating x buttons on the imgbits to delete them.